 If you’re after a tough yet rewarding hiking experience, Mount Longonot is the place for you.
 Located about two hours and a half outside of Nairobi, this dormant volcano offers stunning views of the surrounding countryside.

 There are a few different trails to choose from, so you can find the level of difficulty that’s perfect for you.
-The hike usually takes around five to six hours, so carry plenty of water and snacks.
+The hike usually takes 5 to 6 hours, so carry plenty of water and snacks.
 And don’t forget your camera—you will want to capture those amazing views.

 While hiking, you might see giraffes, zebras, buffalo, and other animals.